Global Introduction Status

 - New Zealand

-In addition, four countries have introduced sub-nationally or as part of a pilot launch: Canada, the Philippines, Sweden, and Thailand.
+In addition, four countries have introduced sub-nationally or as part of a pilot launch: Canada, Italy, Sweden, and Thailand.

 VIEW-hub Data Visualization Tool for Rotavirus Vaccines